 Each VCMS Community Group will provide a food basket for their family which typically includes the following items:

-- If there are children under the age of 2: Diapers, baby food and formula
+- Diapers, baby food and formula if needed

 Through family contributions, community donations and school activities the Community Groups will collect canned food and money to help fill their baskets.
-Examples of ways that food or other items may be collected are:
+Examples may include:

 - Students signing up to bring a specific item for their family